ixofoundation/ixo-multiclient-sdk/README.md

 import { createSigningClient, customQueries, cosmwasm, cosmos } from '@ixo/impactxclient-sdk';

 /*
-// Create a signing client in order to sign the contract instantiation message.
+// Create a signing client in order to sign messages.
-// Retrieve the Account Addres for the connected user account.
+// Retrieve the Account Address for the connected user account.
 */
 const client = await createSigningClient(rpc, offlineSigner);
 const account = {};
 const myAddress = account.address;

 /*
+// NB: Instantiation is only required when the contract is not available on the chain instance that you are working with.
 // 1.
-Retrieve the Code for this contract (using ixo1155 for this example).
-// 2.
 Create the instantiation message for the contract.
+// - Retrieve the Code for this contract (using ixo1155 for this example).
 // - Remember to provide 1 uixo as message funding.
-// 3.
+// 2.
 Sign the message and broadcast it to the IXO blockchain.
 // - The most important part of this response is the Contract Address.
 // - It is required for all further interactions with the contract.
 */